Media literacy: Media literacy education

+As health professionals increasingly share advice online, media literacy may influence individuals' health decisions.
+While this trend expands access to health information at little or no cost, it can also complicate the identification of accurate versus inaccurate content.
+This challenge is partly due to the ease with which individuals can claim health expertise on social media without verifiable credentials, highlighting the role of media health literacy.
+The concept of media health literacy encompasses the skills and competencies required to grasp, and apply health information to positively impact one's own health and that of others.
+In a world increasingly saturated with media and digital content, these skills enable individuals to access and use health-related information and tools across various platforms, including television, the Internet, and mobile applications.
+Research suggests that these skills are associated with how younger individuals and older adults acquire and evaluate newly consumed information about their health.

 Goals might include developing the habits and skills to access, analyze, evaluate, create, and act using all forms of communication.
 Education about media literacy can begin in early childhood by developing a pedagogy around more critical thinking and deeper analysis and questioning of concepts and texts.
 As students age and enter adulthood, the use of learning media literacy will be impactful in identifying ethical and technical standards in media as well as understanding how media ties to their cognitive, social, and emotional needs.

 In North America and Europe, media literacy includes both empowerment and protectionist perspectives.
 Media literate people can skillfully create and produce media messages, both to show understanding of the specific qualities of each medium, as well as to create media and participate as active citizens.
 Media literacy can be seen as contributing to an expanded conceptualization of literacy, treating mass media, popular culture and digital media as new types of 'texts' that require analysis and evaluation.
 By transforming the process of media consumption into an active and critical process, people gain greater awareness of the potential for misrepresentation and manipulation, and understand the role of mass media and participatory media in constructing views of reality.

 Media literacy education is sometimes conceptualized as a way to address the negative dimensions of media, including media manipulation, misinformation, gender and racial stereotypes and violence, the sexualization of children, and concerns about loss of privacy, cyberbullying and Internet predators.
 By building knowledge and competencies in using media and technology, media literacy education may provide a type of protection to children and young people by helping them make good choices in their media consumption habits, and patterns of usage.